sod2003/portfolio/README.md

 * Typing Speed Test - An interactive program for a Typing Speed Test.
 Runs a timer until the participant enters the correct text prompt.
 Continuously checks for spelling errors, giving color-coded feedback.

-### LearnC
+### C-projects
-A folder for C fundamentals and my experiments.
+A folder for my C files from learning C fundamentals, and for my future experiments in the language.